jasonmccreary/blog-posts/2012-07-30-migrating-wordpress-to-amazon-ec2.md

 While none of my sites have heavy traffic, I outgrew shared hosting technically years ago.
 I began requiring upgrades or package installations that a shared host can not provide.
 In addition, I no longer used many of services provided by shared hosting.
 For example, I use Google Apps for email, calendar, and documents.
 Google offers [Google Apps free][2] for under 10 accounts.
 In the end, all I use is the technology on the web server.

 Enter Amazon EC2.
 As admitted in my other posts, I am no sysadmin.
 But Amazon makes it super simple to setup an instance with anything you need.
-It&rsquo;s literally a few clicks within their AWS console.
+It's literally a few clicks within their AWS console.
 Furthermore, Amazon offers a [&ldquo;Free Website&rdquo;][3] plan for 1 year.
-It includes more than you&rsquo;ll need hosting a single website.
+It includes more than you'll need hosting a single website.

 So when my shared package expired, I moved this WordPress site to Amazon EC2.
-Again, I don&rsquo;t receive a lot of traffic.
+Again, I don't receive a lot of traffic.
 So running on the micro instance provided by the &ldquo;Free Website&rdquo; plan was fine.
 Nonetheless, I found my site performed just as well, if not better, than the shared host.

 So this WordPress site now runs on Amazon EC2.
-I&rsquo;m in the cloud!
-I&rsquo;d encourage anyone interested in improving their sysadmin skill set or who wants more control over their site to take advantage of Amazon&rsquo;s &ldquo;Free Website&rdquo; plan.
+I'm in the cloud!
+I'd encourage anyone interested in improving their sysadmin skill set or who wants more control over their site to take advantage of Amazon's &ldquo;Free Website&rdquo; plan.

  [1]: http://www.powweb.net/ "Powweb"
  [2]: https://www.google.com/a/cpanel/standard/new3 "Free Google Apps"